-- Once the anaesthetic wears off, your eye may water, feel gritty or irritated. - Your vision, while typically improved, may still be a bit blurry. - You may be light sensitive and may see glare, halos, shadows or ghosting around lights at night. - · Your eye may appear slightly red or 'bloodshot'. - These symptoms are all completely normal and will gradually improve. - By the next day, your eyes should feel more comfortable and your vision should be clearer, but not yet perfect. - Alternative forms of eye drops may be prescribed by your Surgeon as applicable to your clinical care. - Do not use tap water near your eyes.
+- Once the anaesthetic wears off, your eye may water, feel gritty or irritated. - Your vision, while typically improved, may still be a bit blurry. - You may be light sensitive and may see glare, halos, shadows or ghosting around lights at night. - You may experience occasional symptoms of flickering lights. - Your eye may appear slightly red or 'bloodshot'. - These symptoms are all completely normal and will gradually improve. - By the next day, your eyes should feel more comfortable and your vision should be clearer, but not yet perfect. - Alternative forms of eye drops may be prescribed by your surgeon as applicable to your clinical care. - Do not use tap water near your eyes.

-Post-Operative Patient Medications - Phakic IOL/ICL
+Post-Operative Patient Medications